Loboc River Cruise

 Alburquerque Church bohol

-A short drive away from Baclayon Church is Santa Monica Parish Church of Alburquerque, which is more commonly known as Alburquerque Church.
-It was partially damaged during the 2013 Bohol earthquake as well, but fortunately, it had been restored quickly.
-The church had an exterior that I thought was very unique, with a single bell tower right in the middle.
+A short drive from Baclayon Church is Santa Monica Parish Church of Alburquerque, more commonly known as Alburquerque Church.
+It was also partially damaged during the 2013 Bohol earthquake, but fortunately, it was restored quickly.
+The church had an exterior that I thought was unique, with a single bell tower in the middle.

-Alburquerque Church has been declared an Important Cultural Property by the National Museum of the Philippines in 2013, and a year after, has been declared a National Historical Landmark by the National Historical Institute.
+Alburquerque Church was declared an Important Cultural Property by the National Museum of the Philippines in 2013, and a year after, has been declared a National Historical Landmark by the National Historical Institute.

 Loay Church